 We see three key risks for McCormick, but believe the company has taken the necessary steps to mitigate any downside potential resulting from the following factors.

 Global Business Risk and Commodity Pricing: As a geographically diversified company with 40% of revenues resulting from transactions outside the US, MKC faces risk from its exposure to global currency fluctuations.
-In addition, a significant portion of cost of goods sold result from the purchase of raw materials, especially vanilla, pepper, capsicums, and garlic.
+In addition, a significant portion of cost of goods sold results from the purchase of raw materials, especially vanilla, pepper, capsicums, and garlic.
 The majority of these goods are purchased outside of the US, where pricing can be volatile due to unpredictable weather, domestic costs, and government subsidies.
 While MKC does not use derivatives to hedge this type of risk, they do use customer price adjustments and future delivery purchases to mitigate any resulting exposure.

 Highly Competitive Industry: The spices and seasoning sector is very competitive.
 With extremely low-cost products, companies must compete on other values such as unique flavors, visual appeal, and shelving placement.
 In addition to peers used in the EV/EBITDA valuation model, MKC competes against national players such as Hormel, Kraft, and Heinz, and is able to mitigate resulting risk through leveraging its competitive advantages and responding quickly to changing consumer tastes.

-Concentrated Buying Power: MKC receives about 20% of its revenue from two customers: WalMart and PepsiCo (FY 2016).
+Concentrated Buying Power: MKC receives about 20% of its revenue from two customers: WalMart and PepsiCo (as of FY 2016).
 This gives a large amount of pricing power to a small number of companies.
 If these companies decided to switch producers, that would have an unfavorable impact on MKC.
 However, MKC has excellent relationships with its customers, so we see low probability of this occurring.

 Management

 Lawrence E Kurzius (59) currently serves as the Chairman, President, and Chief Executive Officer for MKC.
 Mr. Kurzius was first elected on the board in 2015 as Chief Operating Officer and President.
 In February 2016, he was named Chief Executive Officer and one year later named Chairman of the Board.
-His combined compensation in 2017 was $9 million, with a majority from stock options.
+His combined compensation in 2017 was $9 million, with approximately 40% from stock options.
 Michael R Smith (53) currently serves as the Executive Vice President and Chief Financial Officer for MKC.
 Mr. Smith was elected to his current positions September 1, 2016 after holding various roles within the company.

 Stock Chart of Past Year Performance